EventStore/EventStore-Client-Dotnet/docs/docs/connecting-to-eventstore/connecting-to-a-cluster.md

 # Connecting to a cluster

+TODO: Add link to how to set up cluster

 For redundancy, you can run EventStoreDB in a cluster.
 In this scenario you should specify all the nodes in your cluster when connecting.
 This allows your client to discover which node it should be speaking to at any given time.

 ::: warning
 Important: You should never hide your cluster behind a load balancer as this will stop your clients from connecting to the correct nodes.
 :::

 <<< @/samples/connecting-to-a-cluster/Program.cs#connecting-to-a-cluster

 ## Fine-tuning cluster connection